On August 25, 2019, Ilhan Omar tweeted a cryptic post stating:

 Jim’ale is by no means a silent business partner in Hormuud Telecom, rather he is in full control of the company and its donations to al-Shabaab affiliates.
 These include large lump sum payments in the hundreds of thousands of dollars.
 In addition to the logistics support, Jim’ale through Hormuud has also provided al-Shabaab with privately paid foreign fighters from countries like Pakistan and Afghanistan.
 Spokespersons for moderate Somali groups have also warned the Somali people not to use Hormuud Telecom because Hormuud personnel listen-in on all conversations and share the intelligence with al-Shabaab.

-In 2016 due to a large amount of progressive political lobbying and after lubricating a lot of palms with tons of “grease”, the state department and the US treasury finally removed Jim’ale from their registries and the Office of Foreign Assets Control list.
+In 2016, in part due to a large amount of progressive political lobbying and lubricating a lot of palms with tons of ‘grease’, President Obama’s state department and the US treasury removed Jim’ale from their registries and the Office of Foreign Assets Control (OFAC) list.

 Harmuud, the Little Jihadi Shindig